alexboots/poem/README.md

 # Poem

-Hits an API to find poems based on a word entered
+Hits an API to find poems based on a word entered.
+I mainly made this to play w useReducer + Typescript.

 ![Image of app](https://github.com/alexboots/poem/blob/master/readme-img.png)